 Access to affordable and green energy leads to great improvements in health, education, and opportunities for women.
 It also spurs entrepreneurship and increases income because local businesses can use energy for productive uses.

-Globally, 1 billion people, or 13% of the world’s population, still lack access to electricity.
-Access to clean cooking is even further behind with more than 40% still cooking on traditional biomass fuels such as causing serious damage to their health.
+Globally, close to 1 billion people, or 13% of the world’s population, still lack access to electricity.
+Access to clean cooking is even further behind with more than 30% still cooking on traditional biomass fuels such as causing serious damage to their health.
 Although more and more gain access every year, we are still not on track to achieve universal access to affordable and clean energy by 2030 as set out in the United Nations Sustainable Development Goals (SDGs).